eriksend/primo-facet-customization/README.md

 Primo offers a small ammount of native customization of facet display.

-Each type of facet data may natively be set:
+In the PBO each type of facet data may natively be set:

 * On/Off
 * Position in facet menu